loftwah/shop.grindmodecypher.com/wp-content/plugins/printful-shipping-for-woocommerce/readme.txt

 == Description ==

 = Partner with the #1 print-on-demand drop shipping plugin.
-Over 30,000 active stores and counting! =
+Over 300,000 active customers and counting! =

 With Printful, you can focus on building your store.
 We'll print, fulfill and ship your products for you.
 Simply upload your design, add it to your store, and we'll do the rest.

-We offer more than 230 products in various categories, from apparel, home items, jewelry, accessories, and more!
-Once your orders start rolling in, we’ll fulfill and ship each one under your brand at our locations in California, North Carolina, Mexico, and Europe.
+We offer more than 260+ products in various categories—apparel, home & living items, jewelry, accessories, and more!
+Once your orders start rolling in, we’ll fulfill and ship each one under your brand at our in-house and partner facilities, located globally.

-Printful customers have already made more than $412 million in sales, so start selling today!
+Printful customers have already made more than $690 million in sales, so start selling today!

 = How does Printful work? =

 When a customer buys something from your WooCommerce store, the order is automatically imported to Printful, where we fulfill and ship it to them under your brand.
 You can then see your order, revenue, and profit statistics on your WooCommerce dashboard.

-We’re trusted to print over 17 million products.
-When will we print for you?
+We’re trusted to print over 27 million products and we can't wait to print yours!

-Learn more about the WooCommerce + Printful integration [here](https://www.printful.com/dashboard/woocommerce/register).
+Learn more about the WooCommerce + Printful integration [here](https://www.printful.com/dashboard/woocommerce/register):

 = With WooCommerce + Printful, you get: =